-Asians are not as prone to skin cancer compared to the fair-skin Caucasians.
-Singapore General Hospital explains the risk factors and provide tips to prevent skin cancer.
+Asians are not as prone to skin cancer compared to fair-skin Caucasians.
+The Department of Dermatology from Singapore General Hospital (SGH) explains the risk factors of skin cancer and shares prevention tips.

 Continued from previous page.

 Singapore General Hospital (SGH), a member of the